Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

    .. warning::

       This feature is available only under early-access.
-Request access by emailing upgrade@lightning.ai.
+Request access by emailing support@lightning.ai.

    |